foolshopedemocrazy/AnswerChain/README.md

 ## ❓ How it works

+❓ **How it works**

 1️⃣. **User defines their own questions**
-   - You create your own security questions (e.g., *“What was my first pet’s name?”*) and provide multiple answer alternatives.
+You create your own security questions (e.g., *“What was my first pet’s name?”*)
+and provide multiple answer alternatives.

+---

+2️⃣. **Standard and Critical questions**
+When setting up your recovery kit, each question can be marked as:
+- **Standard** → regular knowledge prompts (e.g., *“What city were you born in?”*).
+  These contribute shares toward the recovery threshold and allow flexibility.
+- **Critical** → high-value prompts (e.g., *“What is the code phrase I only told my family?”*).
+  These must **always** be answered correctly for secret restoration to be possible —
+  even if all standard questions are answered correctly.

+This two-tier system combines **usability** (standard questions)
+with **mandatory checkpoints** (critical questions) for maximum security.

+---

-2️⃣. **Every alternative is cryptographically protected**
+3️⃣. **Every alternative is cryptographically protected**
-   - Each alternative is combined with a random salt and processed through **Argon2id** (a memory-hard key derivation function).
+Each alternative is combined with a random salt and processed through **Argon2id** (a memory-hard key derivation function).
-   - The derived key is used to encrypt a **Shamir Secret Sharing (SSS)** share with **cascade encryption**:
+The derived key is used to encrypt a **Shamir Secret Sharing (SSS)** share with **cascade encryption**:
 - First layer: **AES-256-GCM**
 - Second layer: **ChaCha20-Poly1305**

-   - This dual-layer (cascade) AEAD ensures ciphertexts all have the same structure and strengthens security against single-algorithm weaknesses that the future could present.
+This dual-layer (**cascade AEAD**) ensures ciphertexts all have the same structure
+and strengthens security against single-algorithm weaknesses that the future could present.

+---

-3️⃣. **Wrong answers look valid too**
+4️⃣. **Wrong answers look valid too**
-   - Incorrect answers are not left empty.
-Instead, they carry **dummy SSS shares**, also Argon2id-hardened and cascade-encrypted (AES-256-GCM + ChaCha20-Poly1305).
+Incorrect answers are not left empty.
+Instead, they carry **dummy SSS shares**,
+also Argon2id-hardened and cascade-encrypted (AES-256-GCM + ChaCha20-Poly1305).

-   - This makes every answer indistinguishable, so attackers cannot know which ones are correct.
+This makes every answer **indistinguishable**, so attackers cannot know which ones are correct.

+---

-4️⃣. **Decoy “real” answers**
+5️⃣. **Decoy “real” answers**
-   - Users can define **decoy real answers** that decrypt into plausible but fake secrets.
+Users can define **decoy real answers** that decrypt into plausible but fake secrets.
-   - Even if an attacker manages to decrypt shares, they cannot tell whether the reconstructed output is the genuine secret or a decoy.
+Even if an attacker manages to decrypt shares, they cannot tell
+whether the reconstructed output is the genuine secret or a decoy.

+---

-5️⃣. **Secret recovery**
+6️⃣. **Secret recovery**
-   - During recovery, you answer your own questions.
-Each chosen alternative is re-processed with Argon2id and cascade decryption.
+During recovery, you answer your own questions.
+Each chosen alternative is re-processed
+with **Argon2id** and **cascade decryption**.

+- If the correct set of **Standard questions** is answered,
+  enough valid **SSS shares** may be obtained.
+- But recovery will only succeed if **all required Critical questions** are also answered correctly.

-   - If the correct set is chosen, enough valid SSS shares are obtained to recombine and reconstruct the secret.
+If both conditions are met, the valid shares can be recombined to reconstruct the secret.

+---

-6️⃣. **Final authentication**
+7️⃣. **Final authentication**
-   - The reconstructed secret undergoes a final **Argon2id + HMAC check**.
+The reconstructed secret undergoes a final **Argon2id + HMAC check**.
-   - Only if this verification succeeds is the secret accepted as authentic.
+Only if this verification succeeds is the secret accepted as authentic.